-Similar to Craigslist, Nextdoor is about sharing with your community and neighbors.
-It is a platform where neighbors can share information about what’s going on in their communities – from announcing a neighborhood block party to complaining about the traffic on their streets.
+Similar to Craigslist, Nextdoor is about community.
+It’s a platform where neighbors can share information about what’s going on in their area—from announcing a block party to complaining about the traffic on their streets.

 Beyond being a neighborhood forum, Nextdoor also provides a free forum for selling your stuff online.
 Like Craigslist and Facebook Marketplace, there are no listing or membership fees, but you do have to meet your buyer and make the exchange in person.

-- What are the best sites to sell your products online?
+What are the best sites for selling your products online?

-- What are famous online selling clothes sites?
+What are the best known online clothes selling sites?

-Ruby Lane, Facebook Marketplace, Nextdoor, and Etsy are famous online selling clothes sites.
-Each varies in fees and costs but their brands are strong and reliable.
+Ruby Lane, Facebook Marketplace, Nextdoor, and Etsy are known online clothes selling sites.
+Each varies in fees and costs, but their brands are strong and reliable.

-Handshake, Chairish, VarageSale, and Bonanza are examples of top online selling sites for individual sellers, in our opinion.
+Handshake, Chairish, VarageSale, and Bonanza are examples of top online selling sites for individual sellers.
 Each has a strong community of entrepreneurs and a loyal customer base that keeps coming back for more.